 Individual National Research Service Award (NRSA), National Institute of Child Health and Human Development (NICHD): Child Care Chaos and Children's Social-emotional Development and Stress.
 Grant # F32-HD-059795-01A1, 2008-2010 (declined)

-Area of Expertise: Impacts of public policy on child development, especially how health care and early education policy affect young children's health (particularly obesity) and social-emotional outcomes; the social determinants of childhood obesity; the impacts of public-and employer-supported child care on work/family balance; child care stability and children's development
+Impacts of public policy on child development; the impacts of public-and employer-supported child care on work/family balance; child care stability and children's development

-Additional Information: Taryn Morrissey's research focuses on the impacts of public policy on child development.
+Taryn Morrissey's research focuses on the impacts of public policy on child development.
 Specifically, she examines how health care and early education policy affects young children's health, particularly obesity, and social-emotional outcomes.
 Ongoing research projects investigate the social determinants of child obesity, the impacts of public- and employer-supported child care on work/family balance, and child care stability and children's development.
 From January 2013 - August 2014, Morrissey served as senior adviser to the deputy assistant secretary for Human Services Policy in the office of the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services.
-Prior to joining AU's School of Public Affairs faculty, she served as a health policy advisor for the U.S. Senate Health, Education, Labor, and Pensions (HELP) Committee, first for Sen. Edward Kennedy and then for Sen. Tom Harkin, where she worked on health reform, particularly child and maternal health and workforce development issues.
+Prior to joining AU's School of Public Affairs, she served as a health policy advisor for the U.S. Senate Health, Education, Labor, and Pensions (HELP) Committee, first for Sen. Edward Kennedy and then for Sen. Tom Harkin, where she worked on health reform, particularly child and maternal health and workforce development issues.
 She has also worked for the Massachusetts Department of Education in the Early Learning Services Division on early education policy, and has consulted for the National Center for Children in Poverty and the Families and Work Institute.
 Morrissey is a co-author of Cradle to Kindergarten: A New Plan to Combat Inequality (Russell Sage, 2017).